The challenge

 CMS modeling

 There was also a question about content modeling.
-My written answer favored composable, reusable components over rigid per-section schemas or one monolithic type, modeling a page as an ordered list of section blocks with a single card type that uses a variant field instead of three near-identical ones.
-I had watched a cards component at Seismic grow unmaintainable by trying to be everything, so this was the concrete version of the same argument, that you do not need a heavy CMS for most of this.
+My written answer favored composable, reusable components: a page as an ordered list of section blocks, with one card type carrying a variant field.
+I had watched a cards component at Seismic grow unmaintainable as more variants were added to one component, so I made the same argument about a CMS, that most of this page does not need a heavy schema.

 Accessibility and results

-One accessibility item that I wanted to point out here is how I did the titles, the eyebrows, and how that gets read out by screen readers.
+The titles and eyebrows are handled differently for screen readers.
 The small eyebrow label is the real heading for each section, and the large display text under it is a paragraph styled to look like a heading.
 Reading the page by headings with VoiceOver, the short eyebrows on their own did not give enough context, so I appended the rest of the phrase to each eyebrow as visually hidden text and marked the big visual headline aria-hidden.
-Sighted users get the design the Figma asked for, and screen reader users get one clean, complete heading per section to navigate by.
+The page still looks like the Figma, and each section has one complete heading for a screen reader to read.

 Wrapping up